Mark Ruffalo at Golden Globes: We Must Honor Dying Mother Earth and 'Turn the Page on the Cruel Past of This Nation'

 Watch below:

-#MarkRuffalo @MarkRuffalo wins Best Performance by an Actor in a Limited Series, Anthology Series, or a Motion Picture Made for Television – #IKnowThisMuchIsTrue. #GoldenGlobes #GoldenGlobes2021#Dubai1AwardSeason #Dubai1GoldenGlobes#DubaiOneTv https://t.co/dTjkISnif3 pic.twitter.com/uJ2crEG6BC
+.@MarkRuffalo wins for Best Actor in a Limited Series, Anthology Series/Motion Picture Made for Television at the #GoldenGlobes! pic.twitter.com/6kPJRCNHsf

 “What connects us is greater than what keeps us apart and the more we include each other and see each other and hear each other, the faster we will heal our broken hearts and minds,” Mark Ruffalo continued.
 “We have a dying mother … she’s mother earth and we must come to balance with her and honor her and she’ll heal too.
 So let’s be courageous together guys and let’s turn the page on the cruel past of this nation.”